Skip to main content

 Step 1: Create a Parseur mailbox

-If you haven't already done so, create a mailbox and send your first document.
-Check out this page if you're unsure about how to get started.
+If you haven't already done so, create a mailbox and upload your first document.

 Step 2: Create a template to capture the email link